 - Teach children that “pesticides are poisons” – something they should never touch or eat.

 - Keep the poison center telephone number (1-800-222-1222) near each phone.
 Have the pesticide container on hand when you call.

 For more information on protecting children from pesticide exposure:

-- Help Yourself to a Healthy Home: Protecting Your Children’s Health.
+- Everyone Deserves a Safe and Healthy Home: Protecting Your Children’s Health.
 2006.
-Alabama Cooperative Extension System. http://extensionhealthyhomes.org/ccontent.html.
-Help Yourself to a Healthy Home: Protect Your Children’s Health Information via Adobe such as Indoor Air Quality, Asthma and Allergies, Mold and Moisture, etc.
+Alabama Cooperative Extension System.
+8 Tips for Keeping a Healthy Home.
+Everyone Deserves a Safe and Healthy Home: Protect Your Children’s Health Information such as Indoor Air Quality, Asthma and Allergies, Mold and Moisture, etc.

 For information on protecting pets from pesticide exposure: